Gunnery Sgt Chris Willingham & Lucca

 On November 14, 2019, Lucca was one of the first recipients of our brand new Medal of Bravery that was instituted in the United States on Capitol Hill - The "Animals in War and Peace Medal of Bravery."

 To GnySgt Willingham, she will always be his "Lucca Bear."

-Gunnery Sgt Chris Willingham & Lucca display her beautiful PDSA Dickin Medal in London, England.
+Gunnery Sgt Chris Willingham & Lucca display her PDSA Dickin Medal in London.
+(Chris Willingham)

 Lucca also has a rich history at Camp Pendleton.
 She received training there before being deployed, and returned after her injury where she made her recovery on base.
-Jocelyn Russell, the artist of the beautiful monument to SSgt Reckless is once again the artist chosen to do this monument.
+Jocelyn Russell, the artist of the beautiful monument to SSgt Reckless once again did a magnificent job on this monument.
 (Please see Jocelyn’s other magnificent work at www.wildlifebronzes.com.)

-Memorial Statue Design & Materials: Lucca will be made of bronze.
-She will be slightly larger than life, the size of a very large German shepherd.
-The pedestal will have a short concrete base with a black granite overlay, and the sides of the pedestal will be engraved black granite with a picture of Lucca in service and a description of her heroics on one side, and on the other, a picture and description of her post-injury, three-legged wearing the PDSA Dickin Medal.
+Memorial Statue Design & Materials: Lucca is made of bronze.
+She is slightly larger than life, the size of a very large German shepherd.
+For the future monuments, it is planned for the pedestal to have a short concrete base with a black granite overlay, and the sides of the pedestal will be engraved black granite with a picture of Lucca in service and a description of her heroics on one side, and on the other, a picture and description of her post-injury, three-legged wearing the PDSA Dickin Medal.